 Join us as we embark on even bigger efforts in 2018: these are just a few of the steps we’ll be taking next year to save and serve more of the pets who need us most.

 – Expanding the veterinary care we can offer to shelter animals with treatable medical conditions, so we can give more of them a chance at life.
-We will save more dogs like Kodiak, right, who had non-contagious mange when we rescued him and is now not only the picture of health, but a loved family pet.
+We will save more dogs like Kodiak, above, who had non-contagious mange when we rescued him and is now not only the picture of health, but a loved family pet.

 – Expanding our staff so we can work with and evaluate more animals and better assist new fosters and adopters at all three PAWS locations.
 Doing so will enable us to move more animals out of danger, shorten their stay in our adoption facilities or foster homes, and increase their chances of staying with their loving families once we find them homes.

 – Revamping our clinic space, including opening a new ringworm ward, to rescue and care for more sick cats and kittens like Denver, below, who would otherwise die in city shelters.

 – Expanding our efforts to assist pet owners who are considering surrendering their pet.
 Many times, just a bit of help – vet care, spay/neuter, referrals to food pantries, behavioral advice, etc. – is all struggling pet owners need to keep their pet as part of their family.

 – Expanding enrichment activities that our staff and volunteers use daily to help dogs present as well as possible to potential adopters and find homes faster, making room in our shelters for other dogs whose lives hang in the balance.

 – Adding more housing for small dogs, so we can rescue and find loving homes for even more.
 Bambino, below, is a perfect example: all it took was a haircut and a few days in the shelter to find him a great family.